 3. Cast Your Cares (and Fears) on Him.

 Cast your cares on the Lord and he will sustain you (Psalm 55:22, NIV).
 Try writing out a list of things that make your knees shake and your heart rate increase unnecessarily.
 Then present them to God, one by one.
 Irrational fears about your children?
 Give them–and your children–into God’s care.
 He made them, and He loves them far more than you ever could.

 Afraid of failing?
 What’s the worse thing that could happen?
 You might be forced to trust God completely.
 Fling that fear on God.
 Fear of being alone?
-Fear of being rejected?
-Fear of dying?
+Are you afraid of being rejected?
+Does the fear of dying paralyze you?
 Fear of divorce?
-Fear of debilitating illness?
+Do you fear debilitating illness?
 Fear of not being a good dad or mom?
-Fear of people?
+What about fear of people?
 The list of phobias may grow as you begin to identify them.When your list is complete, give all those fears to God and then rip up your sheet.

 Or, do some research on your own.
 Find a promise in God’s Word that deals with each fear.
 Place the Scripture beside it, and keep it handy near your desk or mirror to refresh your mind that God will take care of them–and you.
 When I am afraid, I put my trust in you (Psalm 56:3, NIV).
 They will have no fear of bad news; their hearts are steadfast, trusting in the Lord (Psalm 112:7, NIV).

 4. Confess Your Inability and God’s Ability to Remove Those Fears.